 In these spaces, these people should not feel as if their well being is under threat.
 As we get deeper into the dynamics of safe spaces, we can begin looking at the categories of racial and spiritual trauma.

-School should be a “safe space” for a black child & not a place that threatens his mental, emotional, physical, or spiritual well being for example.
+School should be a “safe space” for a black child & not a place that threatens their mental, emotional, physical, or spiritual well being for example.
 In other words, black parents should be able to send their child to school and not have to worry about their child being targeted with racist speech or bigoted actions.

 Likewise, a victim of spiritual abuse should find a church to be a safe place for them.
 A place where they do not feel like their mental, emotional, physical, & definitely spiritual well being is being threatened; on a fundamental level.